Italianization of South Tyrol: Fascist period (1922–1945)

 In October 1923, the "use of the Italian language became mandatory on all levels of federal, provincial and local government".
 Regulations by the fascist authorities required that all kinds of signs and public notices had to be in Italian only, while maps, postcards and other graphic material had to show Italian place names.
-In September 1925, Italian became the sole permissible language in courts of law, meaning that, from then on, cases could be heard only in Italian.
+In September 1925, Italian became the sole permissible language in courts of law, meaning that from then on, cases could be heard only in Italian.
 The fascist law regulations remained in effect after World War II, becoming a bone of contention for decades until they were eventually reconsidered in the 1990s.

 The German-language press, which was still published, was harassed by the authorities and subjected to censorship prior to publication.
 In 1926 the fascist authorities began to publish their own German-language newspaper, the Alpenzeitung.
 Other German-language papers were obliged to follow a strictly pro-regime editorial policy.

 The programme of Italianization was particularly forcefully applied in schools, aiming at the destruction of the German school system.
 As of 1928, Italian had become the only language of instruction in 760 South Tyrolean classes, affecting over 360 schools and 30,000 pupils.
-Likewise, German Kindergarten were required to use Italian, while substitutes were forced to shut down.
+Likewise, German Kindergartens were required to use Italian, while substitutes were forced to shut down.
 German teachers were systematically dismissed on the grounds of "insufficient didactics", or transferred to the south, from where Italian teachers were recruited instead.
 Degrees from Austrian or German universities became valid only through an additional stay of one year at an Italian university.

 In religious affairs, a royal decree of November 1923 required religious instruction in Italian for all Italianized schools.
-Fascist calls for the Italianization of German charitable organizations, religious orders and the complete abolition of German religious instruction to the Vatican were not entirely successful, not in the least due to the repeated interventions of the Bishop of Brixen and the setting up of informal Parish schools.
+Fascist calls for the Italianization of German charitable organizations and religious orders, and the complete abolition of German religious instruction to the Vatican were not entirely successful, not least due to the repeated interventions of the Bishop of Brixen and the setting up of informal parish schools.
 In state schools, though, Italian became mandatory for the last five classes, while the use of German was only allowed in teaching the Italian catechism in the first three years.